“The times are tough now, just getting tougher

 Cover me, come on baby, cover me”

 It’s the man they colloquially call The Boss.
-The denim clad rocker born in the USA (Asbury Park, New Jersey to be precise).
-The bloke who turns 70 today, Bruce Frederick Joseph Springsteen.
+The denim-clad rocker born in the USA (Asbury Park, New Jersey to be precise).
+The bloke who has become a most unlikely septuagenarian, Bruce Frederick Joseph Springsteen.

 The revered American artist is known for socially conscious lyrics that portray the experiences and struggles of a colourful array of blue collar characters, from army veterans to working-class Americans and ex-stuntmen.